PLMUN-CITCS/2025-ADVDBMS-LAB007/README.md

-2025-ADVDBMS-WK02S02E05
+# **2025-ADVDBMS-LAB007**
 Week 02 - Review on Database Concepts

-Exercise # 05 - Guided Coding Exercise: Querying Data with SELECT, FROM, and WHERE Clauses
+Laboratory # 07 - Guided Coding Exercise: Querying Data with SELECT, FROM, and WHERE Clauses

 ## **Instructions**